cgrazy/OC_EFI_Gigabyte_Z690_AlderLake_I9_12900K/README.md

 #### Issues with MacOS Sequoia
 There are two minor issues:
-- WiFi is not connection automatically w/o issue after boot
+~~- WiFi is not connection automatically w/o issue after boot~~~
-- About This Mac shows Intel Xeon W CPU
+- About This Mac shows Intel Xeon W CPU even using revcpuname patch.

 ### Current State
 bluetoothd process crashes sometime.
-Currently I suspect an update of Logitech+ software crashing the bluetoothd deamon.

 ### Outlook

-No plans except updates.
+No plans for updates.

 ### Followed Guides?